 Before Buying Property At Auction

 For every property auction, there is a catalogue that displays all the properties that will be auctioned off.
 These are available approximately two to three weeks before auction day.
-The catalogue is usually available online earlier, normally a few days before it comes out in print.
+The catalogue or property auctions listing is usually available online earlier, normally a few days before it comes out in print.

 It is likely that there will be more than one property auctioneer in your region, so do your homework before you get involved.
 For instance, different auctioneers may well specialise in different types of properties, or properties in certain price bands - if you don't do your research to find out which is most appropriate for your needs, you could end up making a wasted trip.

 Occasionally, there will be changes to the property information published in the auctioneer's catalogue and the auctioneer will advise you of these changes prior to auction or on the auction day itself.
 It’s worth keeping in regular contact with the auctioneer so you know about any additions or amendments to the catalogue that have come up and might affect the sale of the property.

 Identify those lots that may be of interest (in our UK Auction List database or in the auctioneers' own catalogue).
 Note that some properties are offered with vacant possession, some are tenanted and some may be part vacant.
 Also properties may be leasehold or freehold.
 Full tenure details are usually available from the auction house.